By Aaron Brown

 A 21st century memoir of a place and a people:

-(Buy now on BN.com) — The Iron Range is a string of blue collar towns along an iron formation in northern Minnesota, many of which formed in the early 1900s amid an influx of immigrants who came to work the iron mines.
+(Buy now on Amazon) — The Iron Range is a string of blue collar towns along an iron formation in northern Minnesota, many of which formed in the early 1900s amid an influx of immigrants who came to work the iron mines.
 As the Iron Range gets older, change approaches.
 Today’s generation of Iron Rangers must bridge the gap between then and now, what we know and what will one day be.
 From the global economy to climate change this unusual place and its unique people represent an important part of the next century.
 The generation that will enact this change, however, faces many difficult contradictions.
 That’s the subject of a new book by Aaron Brown called “Overburden: Modern Life on the Iron Range.”

 What’s it like to be a blogger in a place where most people still don’t use the internet?
 What do you do when you love where you’re from but see an outside world full of possibilities?
 How can you shape the future when the people of your town can’t stop talking about the past?
 In humorous stories that range from the global to the deeply personal, Brown seeks to share the story of his people and family while charting the history and future of the Iron Range and places like it.